Carrooi/Node-Simq/README.md

 SimQ using [easy-configuration](https://npmjs.org/package/easy-configuration) module for configuration and configuration is loaded from json file.
 Default path for config file is `./config/setup.json`.

+Also you will need classic `package.json` file in your project.
+SimQ will use some information also from this file.

 There are several sections in your config files, but the main one is section `packages`.
 This section holds information about your modules and external libraries which will be packed into your final javascript or css file.